material-motion/material-motion/essentials/github_issue_flow.md

 The inversion of this assumption is important: if you are not working on an issue, **please unassign yourself from it**.

 We will periodically remove assignees from issues that do not appear to have progressed.
 Don't be alarmed; you can always re-assign the issue in the future once you begin work on the issue.
+We do this simply to avoid [cookie-licking](http://communitymgt.wikia.com/wiki/Cookie_Licking).

 ### Post updates to issues early and often